-Marriages end for all kinds of reasons, but if you’ve ever been through a divorce you might just be wondering how it’s going to affect your Social Security.
+Marriages end for all kinds of reasons, but if you’ve ever been through a divorce you might just be wondering how it’s going to affect your Social Security benefit.
 Can you still receive benefits from your divorced spouse?
 If so then how much can you get?

 Well lucky for you, I’m about to give you the skinny on Social Security and divorce.
 Here are eight things you might not know:

-1. You don’t have to be married to collect spousal or survivor benefits—Yep, you just read that correctly.
-Divorced spouses can receive Social Security benefits based on their ex’s earning history for up to one half of their Social Security or disability benefits.
+1. You don’t have to be married to collect the spousal or survivor benefit—Yep, you just read that correctly.
+Divorced spouses can receive Social Security retirement benefits based on their ex’s earning history for up to one half of their Social Security retirement benefit or disability benefit.
 That’s kind of a big deal, especially if your ex makes more than you.
 And this still holds true even if your ex has remarried.
-Also note that divorced spousal benefits are gender neutral, so both husbands and wives can reap the benefits of this.
+Also note that this benefit is not just for the divorced woman.
+The ex spousal benefit is gender neutral, so both husbands and wives can reap the benefits of this.

 2. You can qualify for divorced spousal benefits if